-It is undisputed that the only evidence adduced at the suppression hearing regarding the position that the defendant's mother had taken with respect to the search was that she declined to sign the consent to search form.
+It is uncontested that the only evidence adduced at the suppression hearing regarding the position that the defendant's mother had taken with respect to the search was that she declined to sign the consent to search form.
 Defense counsel, who elicited this testimony, presented no other evidence on the issue.
-Because the mother's actions relating to the consent to search were not at issue at the suppression hearing-the defendant had claimed only that his father had not given valid consent to search and, in fact, expressly had indicated that the mother's consent was not necessary-the state had no reason whatsoever to present any evidence regarding the mother's consent or lack thereof, and, consequently, it did not do so.
+Because the mother's actions relating to the consent to search were not at issue at the suppression hearing-the defendant had claimed only that his father had not given valid consent to search and, in fact, expressly had indicated that the mother's consent was not necessary-the state had no reason to present any evidence regarding the mother's consent or lack thereof, and, consequently, it did not do so.
 As a result, we simply do not know any of the other circumstances surrounding the mother's refusal to sign the consent to search form.
-In other words, we do not know, because the record does not reveal, whether she (1) declined to sign the form but orally consented to the search, (2) acquiesced in her husband's consent to the search, (3) affirmatively refused to consent to the search, or (4) took some other position regarding the search.
-All we know is that she did not sign the consent to search form.
+Thus, we do not know, because the record does not reveal, whether the defendant's mother (1) declined to sign the form but orally consented to the search, (2) acquiesced in her husband's consent to the search, (3) affirmatively refused to consent to the search, or (4) took some other position regarding the search.
+All we know is that she did not sign the consent to search form.30 Consequently, any conclusion regarding the defendant's mother's position concerning the search-other than the fact that she declined to sign the consent to search form-would be purely speculative.31